cabarius/ToyBox/readme.md

 1.  when you rebuild you can go to the mod and hit the reload button at the top to make it use the latest
 1. **Important** If you are adding a feature or fixing a bug please add a release note entry to the *readme.txt*.
 This is how we tell our the world about your great work^_^
     1. Find the highest release name near the top.
 It will look something like `Ver 1.3.7`.
     1. Usually it is 0.0.1 higher than the current release but please check on Nexus.
-If not please add a new line for the next release
+If not please add a new Version entry at the top for the next release.
-    1. don't worry too much about getting this right as Narria Cabarius will clean this up on merge
+    1. Don't worry too much about getting this right as Narria Cabarius will clean this up on merge so when in doubt add a new version.
     1. format your release note like like this:``` (Jane/JoeCoolCollaborator) added a Coolness Multiplier tweak in Bag of Tricks that lets you raise the coolness of your gameplay```